Vincent-Therrien/diurnal/readme.rst

 Install with pip
 ````````````````

-Execute the following command to install the library with pip.
+Execute the following commands to install the library with pip.

 .. code-block:: bash